-As a parent, you know that good habits are developed early on.
+Good habits are best developed early on.
 The same is true when it comes to managing money.
 Sophie Miron knows what she’s talking about.
-She teaches people about money on behalf of Carrefour jeunesse emploi (CJE) de l’Outaouais, whose mission is to improve the lives of young people.
+She teaches people about money on behalf of Carrefour jeunesse emploi (CJE) de l’Outaouais, whose mission is to improve young people’s finances.

 Here are Sophie’s 5 tips for talking to your teen about money: